orbeon/orbeon-forms-doc/form-runner/link-embed/java-api.md

 [SINCE Orbeon Forms 2016.3]

-In addition to published forms, you can embed Form Builder.
+In addition to published forms, you can embed Form Builder: just use `orbeon` and `builder` as Form Runner app/form names.

 The embedding application can set the size the embedded Form Builder `<div>` element via CSS or JavaScript, and Form Builder will adjust its size accordingly: